databrary/design/curation/certifications/dsa/data_seal_of_approval.md

 1. All data are taken in in their original format.
 All video files are transcoded upon ingest to a common, web-streamable format (h.264 in an MP4 wrapper with AAC for audio).

-1. Software and web development, collection development, metadata standards, digital file conversion skills, data ETL skills.
+1. Software engineering and web development, collection development, metadata standards, digital file conversion skills, data ETL skills.

 1. The repository is composed largely of video files, as per its mission.
-This has the impact of making large data tranfer and video file transcoding an automated process.
+This has the impact of making large data transfer and video file transcoding an automated process.

 1. Selection largely comes down to interested data conrtibutors who have video data that _can_ be shared as per our release and consent language [see release levels](http://databrary.org/access/guide/investigators/release/release-levels.html) as well as [Databrary release template](http://databrary.org/access/policies/release-template.html)

-1. We can store some data data that don't fall into our mission if we deem it important to the community or possibly supported down the road.
+1. We can store some data that don't fall into our mission if we deem it important to the community or possibly supported down the road.
 Determined on a case-by-case basis.

 1. We have designed our collection and storage policy around IRB protocols and existing researcher ethical practices to guide collection development and access.
 Only birthdate, gender, race, ethnicity and language are stored for human subjects.